Chart Color Schemes

 Guildford - South Granville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Guildford-South Granville is one of Australia's most culturally diverse areas, with 47.8% of its population born overseas and 73.7% speaking a language other than English at home.
-The predominant religion in Guildford-South Granville is Islam, accounting for 50.5% of the population, compared to 29.1% across Greater Sydney.
-Regarding ancestry, the top three groups are Other (31.8%), Lebanese (27.1%, significantly higher than the regional average of 16.2%), and Australian (12.1%).
+Guildford-South Granville has a population where 47.8% were born overseas, with 73.7% speaking languages other than English at home.
+The predominant religion is Islam, practiced by 50.5% of the population, compared to 29.1% in Greater Sydney.
+In terms of ancestry, the top groups are Other (31.8%), Lebanese (27.1%, significantly higher than the regional average of 16.2%), and Australian (12.1%).

 Frequently Asked Questions - Diversity